neurodebian/neurodebian/sphinx/index.rst

 system (although that is rather unlikely).
 You've been warned!

-The repository contains both neuroscience-related packages as well as general purpose software which is necessary to resolved dependencies, or is simply useful in the neuroscience context.
+The repository contains both neuroscience-related packages as well as general purpose software which is necessary to resolve dependencies, or is simply useful in the neuroscience context.
 The featured neuroscience software can be browsed via the repository :ref:`genindex` or through the :ref:`maintainer view <bymaintainer>`.